 As the holiday season approaches, consumers purchase many games as gifts.
 Of all the games I’ve played, Bingo stands out as a favorite.
 Bingo has a long history—as a game and as a source for many works registered with the Copyright Office.

-As a teenager growing up in Pittsburgh, I volunteered at my church’s weekly Bingo game.
+As a teenager, I volunteered at my church’s weekly Bingo game.
 I either pushed the coffee cart up and down the aisles or worked in the kitchen making pierogis.
 While the coffee and pierogis were interesting, the game of Bingo was absolutely fascinating.
 The superstition among the players was incredible—troll dolls, pictures of grandkids, Bingo markers arranged in a specific color order, and many other good luck charms graced each player’s area.
 Players firmly believed in the luck these items brought when they won and got quite upset when they didn’t.
 I vividly remember one woman, frustrated by no luck one night, standing up and yelling “this game is fixed!” before storming out.

 Fixed or not, Bingo dates back to Italy in the 1500s where it was a form of a lottery game.
 It became known as Lotto throughout Europe and turned into a boxed game available for purchase in the 1880s and 1890s.